chamilo/chamilo-lms/README.md

 Contributing
 ------------

-When contributing patches (which we always welcome, as long as you agree to do that under the GNU/GPLv3 license), please ensure you respect our coding conventions: https://support.chamilo.org/projects/1/wiki/Coding_conventions (mostly PSR-2 with a few additional rules and hints).
+When contributing patches (which we always welcome, as long as you agree to do that under the GNU/GPLv3 license), please ensure you respect our [coding conventions][4] (mostly PSR-2 with a few additional rules and hints).

 Before you contribute, you should consider carefully the branch to which you want to contribute.
 The "master" branch (the default) is the continuously experimental branch of Chamilo, so by nature it is unstable and it is *not* used in production.
 The "1.9.x" branch (or the highest number ending with an ".x") is the currently stable branch.
 New releases are *tags* that are set on the stable branch when a new version is released.
 So, if you are looking to contribute on a bug of 1.9.8 in prevision for 1.9.9, you should use branch 1.9.x.